Oleksii-Kshenskyi/lord_of_cinder/README.md

 ```console
 cmake .. -DCINDER_PATH=<your/path/to/libcinder/here>
 ```
 You may also have to set the cmake build file generator accordingly.
-I usually use either GCC or Ninja, you may need to use Visual Studio if your on Windows for example.
+I usually use either GCC or Ninja, you may need to use Visual Studio if you're on Windows for example.
 Example generator:
 ```console
 cmake .. -G "Visual Studio 16 2019 Win64"
 ```